 However, in leadership speaking, this should be largely avoided because filler words:

 - affect the effectiveness of getting audiences’ attention

 - can lower the seriousness of your message as it gives the feeling of casualness

 - make you sound nervous and that your message is not well-considered

 If you really want to throw out some filler words for any reason, make good use of pauses.
 Good pauses give several advantages:

 - let your words sink in

-- keep you calm as you have a chance to take a deep breath
+- keep yourself calm as you have a chance to take a deep breath

 - collect your thoughts

 Your overall attitude in communications should be positive and respectful.
 This is notwithstanding in the face of any negative feedback or addressing a negative matter.